 Accessories: Keyboard, Mouse, Speakers

-There are other accessories you might need to consider buying for your computer such as:
+There are other accessories you should consider buying to elevate your computer usage experience significantly.

-- Bluetooth keyboard, if you're going to do away with cables and wires.
+- Bluetooth keyboard, if you're willing to do away with cables and wires.

 - Wireless, wired, or gaming mice, depending on your needs.